suhalan/poc-mirroring-repo/README.md

 This project is created for the POC purpose for the repository mirroring

 First edit in the development branch in GitLab

+Second edit in the development branch in GitHub